 Hyde Park took a breather for the second half of the night.
 The big screens relayed the last couple of hours from The Albert Hall, including Nigel Kennedy, who had rushed through London traffic and was now standing next to conductor Marin Alsop, decked out in an Aston Villa shirt.
 Jerusalem and God Save the Queen were belted out with customary gusto and the night came to an end with a glittering display of fireworks.

 The BBC Proms in the Park is a unique experience; there is no other event that brings together the worlds of classical and popular music with such aplomb.
 It’s a family-orientated event, and given the glut of greying radio presenters involved, it’s certainly easy to deride it as fusty or middle-class.
 Nonetheless, you’ll be hard-pressed to find a superior evening out, or better experience the feeling of utter goodwill and community emanating from the audience.
 Long may it continue.

 Photos: Rich Tee

-For further information about the BBC Proms series and next year’s dates visit here.
+For further information and next year’s dates visit the BBC Proms website here.